Summary of the Argument

 Overview of Key Arguments and Scholarly Positions

+When Aaron first entered the Holy of Holies on the Day of Atonement in 1446 BC, he carried the blood of a goat and the weight of an entire nation's sins.
 The concept of priesthood is central to the Bible's understanding of the relationship between God and humanity.
 The priest serves as mediator—standing between a holy God and sinful people, offering sacrifices, pronouncing blessings, and maintaining the conditions under which God's presence can dwell among his people.
 The Epistle to the Hebrews develops the most comprehensive theology of priesthood in the New Testament, arguing that Jesus Christ is the ultimate high priest whose sacrifice supersedes and fulfills the entire Levitical system.

 Critical Evaluation